hww/varp_oscilloscope/README.md

 ![Channel Labels](images/varp_oscilloscope_channel_labels.png)

-In cases when origin is outside of screen the label will rendered at the sceen edge.
+In cases when origin is outside of screen the label will rendered at the screen edge.

 ## Class OscSettings